msaww/Truffle_Assignment/README.md

       assert.equal(message, "Hello World constructor");
   });
   ```
-- The second test ensures that the owner's address is equal to the first value of the accounts array:
+- Second, we make sure that the owner's address corresponds to the account's array's initial value:
   ```
   it("owner should be accounts[0]", async () => {
       let instance = await HelloWorld.deployed();